CopernicusMarineInsitu/INSTACTraining/README.md

 # CMEMS INSTAC NoteBooks

+Contains the materal for the training courses organised in the frame of the In Situ component of the Copernicus Marine Environment Monitoring Service ([CMEMS](http://marine.copernicus.eu/)).

+## presentations

+Supports (pdf or ppt) used during the previous training sessions.

+## PythonNotebooks

 Provides examples of data processing with [ipython notebooks](http://ipython.org/notebook.html) (or [Jupyter notebook](http://jupyter.org/)) using [netCDF](http://www.unidata.ucar.edu/software/netcdf/) files.

-Most of the examples used data obtained from the [Copernicus Marine Environment Monitoring Service](http://marine.copernicus.eu/).
+Most of the examples used data obtained from [CMEMS](http://marine.copernicus.eu/).

 * Read_TimeSeries_1.ipynb: load variables from a local netCDF file.
 * Read_TimeSeries_2.ipynb: load variables from a file available in a [thredds data server](http://www.unidata.ucar.edu/software/thredds/current/tds/)